JeffreyBenjaminBrown/hode/README.md

 is that a relationships can involve any (positive) number of members, and a relationship can itself belong to other relationships.

-This reading is optional,
-but it only takes about 500 words to describe a
+It only takes about 500 words to describe a
 [Rslt in detail](docs/rslt/rslt.md).

 ## Hash